dfritschy/cjw-summercamp-slides/scripts/md/slides.md

 Roughly equivalent to good old `fetch( 'content', 'list' )`

 - returns `location` objects with `contentInfo` only
+- usually sufficient for building a menu
+- use `ContentService::loadContent()` to fetch whole object
+- Performance lower than legacy, but acceptable
 - fetching a content tree with 116 locations took &lt; 1 second
+- scales very well

 ---

 title: LocationService::loadLocationChildren()

-&laquo;Think of `LocationService::loadLocationChildren()` as primarily intended for administration interface.&raquo;
+Think of `LocationService::loadLocationChildren()` as primarily intended for administration interface.
+Has no filtering capabilities.

-&laquo;If what it offers suits you for the frontend as well, great, but otherwise you will have to use SearchService.
-In other words, this method will not get filtering capabilities.&raquo;

-*(From a discussion with Petar)*
+Further reading:

 <http://www.netgenlabs.com/Blog/Fetching-content-in-eZ-Publish-5-using-Search-service>